digital-polyglot/intervalsets/README.md

-# rangesets
+# intervalsets
-Microservice which operates on Ranges and RangeSets
+Microservice which operates on Intervals and IntervalSets